syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Layout-Customizations.md

 </tr>
 </table>

-Refer the below code example for customizing the border elements.
+Refer to the following code example for customizing the border elements.

 {% highlight c# %}